How to configure catalogs for Apps?

 • Map product variants at the variant level.

-Whether your catalog includes simple products or product models, adopt the same mapping logic.
-You should map your product models on the product levels and product variants and simple products on the variant level.
+Adopt the same mapping logic whether your catalog includes simple products or product models.
 Consistency across mapping is crucial for simple products, product models, and variants within your catalog.

 PIM sources